BarriF13/Barri_CV/README.md

 #### *Freelance graphic/web designer*
 Since University I have worked as a freelance designer.
 I've been selected to do projects for different types of clients such as freelancers and businesses of various sizes.
 For each, I have helped improve their identity and brand design.
 I have also always highlighted to them the importance of digital products and their presence in the cyber world.
-As their designer and digital adviser, I had to make sure their digital products are up and running and are in line with the latest trends in the industry, for example on their website :
+As their designer and digital adviser, I had to make sure their digital products are up and running and are in line with the latest trends in the industry, for example on their website:
 - Being responsive, fast loading, optimized for search engines, etc.

 - Tested for the best possible user experience.